 As you approach Cape Dorset from the sea, you are struck from afar by the silhouette of the highest hill on the southwest extremity of Baffin Island overlooking Hudson Strait.
 There, looming on the horizon like a sleeping beast of prey and bearing the Inuktitut name of Kinngait (the mountain), sits Dorset Island.

 The Hudson’s Bay Company established a trading post here in 1913, followed by the missions, the school and in 1959, the West Baffin Eskimo Co-operative.
 The Co-op is the oldest arts organization in the Canadian Arctic, and the Kinngait Studios are the oldest professional printmaking studios in Canada.
 Cape Dorset is home to some of Canada’s most acclaimed Inuit artists.

-Mountain Galleries supports the Coop and is one of several Fine art Galleries in Canada that are devoted to supporting this village.
-Our Director Wendy Wacko first visited the village of Cape Dorset in 1998, painted with the children of the carvers and remains enchanted by our Canadian north, its people and the landscape.
+Mountain Galleries supports the Co-op and is one of several Fine art Galleries in Canada that are devoted to supporting this village.
+Gallery founder, Wendy Wacko, first visited the village of Cape Dorset in 1998, painted with the children of the carvers and remains enchanted by our Canadian north, its people and the landscape.

 ACTIVE INUIT PRINTS FOR SALE